fcrawford/covid19_icu/content/queue_graphic.md

 <br/>

-##### **Inputs on the "Protocols" tab allow you specify changes to hospital capacity and length of stay which may affect utilization of floor and ICU beds.**
+##### **Inputs on the "Strategy" tab allow you specify changes to hospital capacity and length of stay which may affect utilization of floor and ICU beds.**

 **Target floor capacity**: the target number of floor beds.